kedwar83/opensuse-automatic-offline-updates/README.md

-# Zypper Auto-Update Systemd Services
+# Zypper Automatic Update System

-This project provides a set of systemd services for automating Zypper repository refreshing, update downloading, offline update application, and user notification in case of failures.
-These services work together to keep your openSUSE or SUSE Linux Enterprise system up-to-date with minimal user intervention.
+This system provides automated management of system updates for openSUSE/SUSE Linux using zypper.
+It consists of three main components that work together to safely download and apply updates while keeping users informed of the process.

+## Features

+- Automated daily download of system updates
+- Offline update application during system shutdown
+- Desktop notifications for update status and failures
+- Non-interactive operation
+- Configurable timing with randomized delays
+- Safe update practices (no automatic recommendations)

-## Services Overview
+## Components

-1. **Zypper Refresh and Download Updates** (zypper-refresh-download.service)
-2. **Zypper Offline Update** (zypper-offline-update.service)
-3. **Zypper Update Notification** (zypper-update-notify-failure.service)

-## Detailed Service Descriptions and Scripts

-### 1. Zypper Refresh and Download Updates (zypper-refresh-download.service)
+### 1. Zypper Refresh and Download Service

-This service refreshes the Zypper repositories and downloads available updates using the `--download-only` option.
-It runs once daily, but only after the system has been booted for at least one hour, without user interaction.
+Downloads updates on a daily schedule without applying them.
+- Downloads updates in non-interactive mode
+- Runs daily with a randomized delay
+- Creates a flag file when updates are ready to apply

-#### Script (/usr/local/bin/zypper-refresh-download.sh)
+#### Script (`/usr/local/bin/zypper-refresh-download.sh`):
 ```bash
 #!/bin/bash